Jessica-ovabor/JessiScissor/README.md

 ## About Cutit

-Cutit as the name implies is a url shortener shortener tool that combine the literal meanin of `cut` and `it` whuch represent a user url.
+Cutit as the name implies is a url shortener shortener tool that combine the literal meaning of `cut` to remove or clear in the case of this project it removes long url and  `it`represent a the action taken after it has been shorten.

 it is a simple tool which makes URLs as short as possible, as "brief is the new oil" in the age of social media.